 The next person that poured into my life was Ken Hanover, who was the president and CEO of the Health Alliance of Greater Cincinnati.
 He selected me to be the chief operating officer of University Hospital, the senior vice president for external affairs for the Health Alliance and the CEO of Drake Center.
 Another bold step, multiple firsts and many challenges, but he was there to help me in navigating those challenges and recognized that there were things that he could also learn from me.
 So while he was mentoring me, I was mentoring him, as well.

 I must say that I have been so blessed to have crossed paths with many individuals with whom I have had the pleasure to learn from; some of those learnings were positive and others taught me what not to do.
 They have all culminated in building a compendium of values that I believe have guided my decisions and allowed me to have an absolutely great ride!"

 What do you like to do in your spare time (hobby, interest)?

 "Spare time?
 What's that?
 I travel and will get in the car and go on a whim.
 We love jazz and follow our favorite groups when we can.
 Just for the record, I love the Cleveland Browns!
-Soooo, I go to those games when I can.
-(I like the Bengals too but just not when they play the Browns).
+So, I go to those games when I can.
+(I like the Bengals, too, but just not when they play the Browns).
 My favorite trips are on a cruise ship to the Caribbean!
-My husband and I will be going on our ninth one this December.
 I am a voracious reader and am generally reading a fiction and nonfiction at the same time.
 I love to sing and people say I am pretty good.
 I just started doing Zumba and find it to be fun, which is good because I hate exercising and know I need to do that.
 I play the piano for relaxing but generally won't play for anyone else.
 And when I can, I get my three sons and six grandchildren together, cook up some food and just do us!"